mkdev-me/basecamp3-rails-chatbot/README.md

 1. Create [Rollbar account](https://rollbar.com) and start the New project.
 2. Navigate to the project, click 'Settings', then click 'Notifications' in the left menu.
-3. Select the 'Webhook', enter the full URL where webhooks should be posted and enable the integration.
-Once set up, you can add, edit, or remove rules.
+3. Select the 'Webhook', enter the full URL where webhooks should be posted (this App server IP) and enable the integration.
+4. Once set up, you can add, edit, or remove rules.
 For more instruction, please visit [Rollbar docs](https://rollbar.com/docs/webhooks) and [Ruby Integration](https://rollbar.com/docs/notifier/rollbar-gem)

 #### References